 The Greet Teaching School Alliance is at the vanguard in developments in ITT, having been part of the first cohort of school and university partnerships offering the School Direct PGCE Training Programme.
 We have created a bespoke School Direct PGCE teacher training programme, delivered in partnership with the University of Birmingham from September 2019.
 Our trainees benefit from a high quality programme of support and training, designed to equip them with the skills, knowledge and practice to become excellent teachers in our schools.
-Now in its sixth year, our programme is continually developed and refined in response to feedback from previous cohorts.
+Now in its seventh year, our programme is continually developed and refined in response to feedback from previous cohorts.

 For the 2019/2020 academic year, with training commencing September 2019, we have places available on the following routes:

 Applications for School Direct 2019/2020 will open on Tuesday 9 October 2018 on UCAS Teacher Training: www.ucas.com

 Both the salaried and training programme routes lead to the internationally-recognised Postgraduate Certificate of Education (PGCE) qualification, which includes 60 credits at Masters level and full QTS, and will prepare successful candidates to teach across the primary age range.

 Although the majority of teaching experience will be based in a Home School, trainees also undertake a second placement in another school from within the Teaching School Alliance.

 In addition to practical, supported training experiences in their Home and Development Schools, trainees will be involved in whole-group training sessions provided by a range of University specialists and expert practitioners from Alliance schools.
 Our training programme also offers further opportunities to experience a wide range of high quality training and experience in schools across the Teaching School Alliance.

 Throughout the training year, our trainees will be formally supported in school by a designated class teacher and school-based tutor, as well as their University partnership tutor.
 They will also have access to a strong network of support within their Home and Development Schools, from the University and across the Teaching School Alliance.